 All people with PTSD have

-lived through a traumatic event that caused them to fear for their lives, see
+personally experienced—or have experienced through others—a traumatic event that caused them to fear for their lives, see

 horrible things, and feel helpless.
 Strong emotions caused by the event create

 changes in the brain that may result in PTSD.3

 Many people who go through a traumatic event don't get PTSD.
 It isn't